Frequently asked questions

 Yes.
 To access a downloadable file of all your data, follow the instructions on the Edit Your Profile page.

-How do I delete my account data?
+How do I delete my user data?

 How do I change my password?